Still have questions? Leave a comment

 If you’re unsure about the credibility of a journal, you can head to databases and directories that list vetted journals.
 Ideally, you should be able to find information about them on databases like Directory of Open Access Journals (DOAJ), International Association of Scientific, Technical and Medical Publishers (STM), and Open Access Scholarly Publishers Association (OASPA).

 Another thing you should be looking for is information about submission fees.
 If the journal asks you for any kind of payment before a review process, run far, far away.

-This sort of payment is often asked under the guise of some kind of review process, which most likely doesn’t even exist.
+Predatory journals usually ask you for a fee under the guise of some kind of review process.
+And it most likely doesn’t even exist!
 There’s a large possibility that they might not even contact you after they receive your fee.
-And if the fee is not used towards improving the standards of the work, then you can bet it’s just going to be a waste of your resources.
+And if they don’t use the submission fee towards improving the standards of the work, you can bet it’s just going to be a waste of your resources.

 It’s a good idea to take a look at other papers that the journal has published.
 This is a good practice while looking for journals in general because it gives you an insight into the quality of work that they regularly publish.
 Read multiple articles across multiple issues, and if you find a recurring trend of unscientific work, you know it’s not the place for you.

 Hope this helps you avoid publishing with fraudulent journals you encounter.
 Follow PaperTrue for regular articles about academic writing and publishing.

 Get carefully curated resources about writing, editing, and publishing in the comfort of your inbox.

 If you’ve thought about copyrighting your book, you’re on the right path.Explore more